2015 "Argentiera" Bolgheri Superiore DOC

 Italy: Tuscany: Bolgheri

 Operatives!
-Our headquarters are shaking to the foundation!
-Bring on the loudest drum roll… we present to you, the HIGHEST rated wine EVER seen on Wine Spies’ daily features!
+Our headquarters shook to the foundation, with the loudest drum roll… presenting the HIGHEST rated wine EVER seen on Wine Spies’ daily features!
 In today’s world, a Super Tuscan that ends with the letter “A” (Ornellaia, Sassicaia, Solaia, etcetera!) that has garnered a 99-point score by a prominent critic quickly skyrockets to the $200-400 per bottle retail stratosphere.
-Well, today’s massively scored, equally delicious and highly sought after Argentiera can be yours for… bring back the loudest drum roll… JUST $74.99 per bottle.
+Well, today’s massively scored, equally delicious and highly sought after Argentiera can be yours for… bring back the loudest drum roll… UNDER $70 per bottle, THE LOWEST PRICE IN THE WORLD.
 That’s about what you’d pay for a couple of bowls of pasta (granted with truffles) in Vegas, baby!
 Which by the way would be a waste of good truffles - without a bottle of today’s Argentiera…

 Bragging time!
 Of the few cases that we were allocated, we had to drink one just for you.
 You know, to confirm the accolade.
 It’s every bit, every drop worthy of 99-points good.
 The awesomeness starts with a lipstick red hue that’s just in between ruby and garnet.
 On the palate, it delivers beautiful, complex aromas of fresh violets, currant, Christmas spices, and tea.
 Electrifying flavors tingle the spine, ranging from cherry to chocolate to herbs, seamless texture.
 The palate is full-bodied, graceful and authoritative, with silky tannins, ready to age for decades.
 A match made in heaven would be Bistecca alla Fiorentina (Tuscan Porterhouse), but don’t let that limit you.
 Very few foods will not be enhanced by the near perfection here.